 The Princeton Writing Program

 The Princeton Writing Program provides resources to help students and postdocs write more effectively.
-PWP offers workshops on Writing in Science and Engineering, as well as fellowships for postdocs to teach writing seminars for graduate students. - Sign up for 80-min Individual Conferences to Discuss Any Writing Projects You Would Like - Workshops on Career Development
+PWP offers workshops on Writing in Science and Engineering, as well as fellowships for postdocs to teach writing seminars for graduate students and can provide feedback on individual texts.

-- Feedback on CVs, Cover Letter, Teaching Statement, Research Statement, you name it!
+- Feedback on CVs, Cover Letter, Teaching Statement, Research Statement

 Postdocs may audit courses as staff, registering on the first day of availability for $125 (this fee may sometimes be waived).
 Interested parties should contact the Office of Community and Regional Affairs.

 Can be found here and also using the PIVOT database (you will need your netID to log in to PIVOT).
-Ask your department administrator or the deparmental grants office what signatures you’ll need before submitting.
-You may need to visit the Office of Reserach and Project Administration (ORPA) in advance of your application deadline.
+Ask your department administrator or the departmental grants office what signatures you’ll need before submitting.
+You may need to visit the Office of Research and Project Administration (ORPA) in advance of your application deadline.

 Prison Teaching Initiative